Atlas-OS/docs/docs/faq/community/github.md

 #### What you can help with:

 - Improving our Scripts.
-- Translating our Documentation.
-(NOT AVAILABLE)
+- Translating our Documentation (currently not available).
 - Translating our README.